JoonJ14/hello-world/README.md

 # hello-world
-my first repository on Github, everything from undergraduate
+my first repository on Github, everything from undergraduate, and BBOP lab work